Socialize with us

 Try and avoid stacking your wood against your house, even though it’s convenient storing wood against the wall of the house or an entrance it can hinder the drying process because it will lack the proper airflow, it may also cause mold or fungus to grow on the side of your house and if it’s full of insects like termites they won’t be right against your house.

-Stack firewood close enough but not too close
+Stack wood close enough but not too close

 If you are planning on storing your wood outside try stacking the logs that are on the top of the pile bark side up because the bark is a natural barrier against rain or moisture, and this will automatically speed up the seasoning of your wood.

-How to stack firewood in two different ways
+7. How to stack in two different ways

 First find a place where there are no trees so your wood is exposed to the sun as much as possible, next find the direction of the prevailing wind and stack your wood so that wind can blow threw the pieces,